mattijn/topojson/docs/example/settings-tuning.md

 </div>
 <div class="example-text" markdown="1">

-Given the following two polygon with one side sharing:
+Given the following two linestrings with one side sharing:
 ```python
 import topojson as tp
 from shapely import geometry